daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 ```
 Whelps!
 What will it do with these API calls?
 Find a process to inject into?
 Be mean to us analysts and mess with us if a "forbidden" process is found?
 WTH?
 Sure enough, the process exited after it had gone through all the running processes.
 That's just evil.
 So how do we find out which process it is looking for?
 It looks like it uses the CRC32 function we saw before against any running processes.
+If any of those matches, then the sample calls the API function "ExitProcess".
+In my case I was running "Processhacker" on the system, which got detected by this function.
-Killing ProcessHacker seems to do the trick.
-It also seems to check for Wireshark and possibly some other running process.
+The malware sample also seems to check for Wireshark and possibly some other running processes.
 Now that I have stopped ProcessHacker and restarted the debugging of the second stage, the breakpoint for CreateProcessInternalW gets hit when we run it once again and a suspended svchost.exe process gets created.
 ```
 dword ptr ebp+C=0018F9F4 &"C:\\Windows\\System32\\svchost.exe"=0018FAA0 "C:\\Windows\\System32\\svchost.exe"